CLICK THE VIDEO PLAY BUTTON TO LEARN MORE ABOUT

 Bank On Yourself uses a little-known super-charged version of an asset that has increased in value during every single market crash and in every period of economic boom and bust for more than 160 years—dividend-paying whole life insurance.

-But not the kind most financial advisors talk about!
-Bank On Yourself plans are based on dividend-paying whole life insurance policies with some features added on to them that maybe one in 1,000 financial advisors actually understands.
+But not the kind most financial professionals talk about!
+Bank On Yourself plans are based on dividend-paying whole life insurance policies with some features added on to them that maybe one in 1,000 financial professionals actually understands.
 In a Bank On Yourself plan, a large portion of your premium goes into two riders or options that make your money in the policy grow significantly faster than a traditional whole life policy, while reducing the commission the agent receives by 50-70%.

 Are You Planning or Gambling?